electricbookworks/electric-book/samples/01-04-lists.md

 ### Chapter contents

 In kramdown, you can get a list of all the headings in a file by adding the tag `{:toc}` after a single list item.
 They automatically get an id of `markdown-toc`.
-How does this theme handle those in-chapter tables of contents?
+How does this design handle those in-chapter tables of contents?

 -	hello
 {:toc}